 Pick the Right Venue

 The Easiest is to choose a meeting venue with a proven track record of environmental commitment; energy conservation and towel/linen re-use programs.
-Examples are the Oregon Convention Center and San Francisco Hilton.
-Both have amazing and award winning “green” practices that you can promote to potential attendees.
+Examples are the Oregon Convention Center and the San Francisco Hilton.
+Both have amazing and award-winning “green” practices that you can promote to potential attendees.

 Location is Everything

 Locate meetings at or near hotels to minimize transportation.
 Publicize and subsidize a mass transit transportation option.
-We do this in Chicago by providing tradeshow attendees with train passes that will take them from downtown to McCormick Place convention center (a couple of minute ride, but it saves hundreds of cab trips).
+We do this in Chicago by providing tradeshow attendees with train passes that will take them from downtown to McCormick Place Convention Center (a couple of minutes ride, but it saves hundreds of cab trips).

 When you Must Print

-When printing is necessary, use double sided printing and find a printer that uses soy based inks and let the world know that you are doing this.
-A simple blurb can bring recognition about how forward thinking we as meeting planners are.
+When printing is necessary, use double-sided printing and a printer that uses soy-based inks, and let the world know that you are doing this.
+A simple blurb can bring recognition about how forward-thinking we as meeting planners are.

 Get Out and About

-Plan nature based activities such as hikes, eco-tours and sailing.
-These do not have to be nature walk, love ins.
-They can be cool, exciting and a chance to teach attendees about the location they are in.
+Plan nature-based activities such as hikes, eco-tours and sailing.
+These do not have to be nature walks, love-ins.
+They can be cool, exciting, and a chance to teach attendees about the location they are in.
 We did a few of these in and around Cancun and Minneapolis and they we a major hit.